Ukrainian refugees speak of bombs, half-empty cities, hunger

 “Civilians cannot leave,” she said.
 “They don't give them anything.”

-The battle for the strategic port on the Azov Sea raged on Monday.
-Russian and Ukrainian soldiers were fighting block-by-block for control of Mariupol where at least 2,300 people have died, some buried in mass graves.
+The battle for the strategic port on the Azov Sea on Monday.
+Russian and Ukrainian soldiers were fighting block-by-block for control of Mariupol, where at least 2,300 people have died, some buried in mass graves.

-Maria Fiodorova, a 77-year-old refugee from Mariupol who arrived Monday in Medyka, said 90 per cent of the city has been destroyed.
-“There are no buildings there [in Mairupol] any more,” she said.

-For Maryna Galla, just listening to birds singing as she arrived in Poland was blissful, after the sound of shelling and death in Mariupol.
-Galla took a stroll in the park in Przemysl with her 13-year-old son Danil.
-She hopes to reach Germany next.

 The United Nations says nearly 3.5 million people have left Ukraine since the start of the Russian invasion on February 24, the largest exodus of refugees in Europe since World War II.

-Valentina Ketchena arrived by train at Przemsyl on Monday.
+Valentina Ketchena arrived by train at the Polish town of Przemsyl.
 She never thought that at the age of 70 she would be forced to leave her home in Kriviy Rig, and see the town in southern Ukraine almost deserted as people flee the Russian invasion for safety.

 Zoryana Maksimovich is from the western city of Lviv, near the Polish border.
 Though the city has seen less destruction than others, Maksimovich said her children are frightened and cried every night when they had to go to the basement for protection.